-Our Budget Elemental Mage deck list guide for The Witchwood expansion will teach you how to play this tempo Mage list.
+Our Budget Elemental Mage deck list guide for the Rastakhan’s Rumble expansion will teach you how to play this tribal Mage list.
 This Budget Elemental Mage guide includes Mulligans, Gameplay Strategy, Card Substitutions, and Combos/Synergies!

 Introduction to Budget Elemental Mage

-Now, with many of the aforementioned Secret synergies relegated into the Wild format, Elementals may be Mage’s best hope.
-Fans of tribal decks can rejoice and dust off their Blazecallers and Fire Plume Phoenix in preparation for the Year of the Raven.
+Now, with the heavy-handed nerf to Mana Wyrm and many of the aforementioned Secret synergies relegated into the Wild format, Elementals may be Mage’s best budget-minded hope.
+Fans of tribal decks can rejoice and dust off their Fire Flys and Fire Plume Phoenix in preparation for the Year of the Raven.

 This guide will give you the basics of navigating the mulligan phase and basic strategies, as well as an overview of substitutions to make as your collection grows!